External storage configuration

 - Find the disk partition from the list and note the UUID.
 For example,

-Edit the fstab file using a command line editor such as nano.
-Run the following command:
+Open the fstab file using a command line editor such as nano:

 sudo nano /etc/fstab